 In fact, overdose after a period of being clean occurs all too often.
 This happens after the brain adjusts to being sober, and then the person has a relapse.
 The body cannot handle that level of dosing and the outcome can be toxic.
 Sadly, this can result in a death.

 Only through a treatment program rooted in proven methods can someone make these needed changes.
 This is because the patterns have become so entrenched that the person can’t break out of them.
 Only with formal treatment and support can someone overcome a severe substance use problem.
 With some time, patience, and effort you can indeed break free.

 LifeSync Malibu Provides Medically Supervised Detox Services

-LifeSync Malibu Healing Center is an upscale drug and alcohol addiction treatment provider serving the greater Los Angeles region.
-LifeSync Malibu is committed to providing the most up to date addiction recovery protocols within a nurturing and respectful environment.
+LifeSync Malibu Healing Center is an upscale drug rehab serving the greater Los Angeles region.
 For any questions about what happens to the brain and body during detox, please reach out to the team today at (866) 491-4426.